 It is the third of a series of articles devoted to the problem of Jenkins plugin implementation and hosting.
-If you haven’t got acquainted with the first two articles yet, please feel free to familiarize yourself with Part 1 and Part 2 that uncover the process of implementing a Jenkins plugin from scratch.
+If you haven’t got acquainted with the first article yet, please feel free to familiarize yourself with article that uncover the process of implementing a Jenkins plugin from scratch.
 This article addresses the issue of hosting plugins in the Jenkins community repositories.

 To host your plugin on the official Jenkins plugin market, you need to: